GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 It's not just humans with skin in the game.

-Isaac will , by default, front up to half the cost of any approved UpgradeProject, or up to a default of 3% of his reserves in any given fiscal year, whichever is lower.
+Isaac will, by default, front up to half the cost of any approved UpgradeProject, or up to a default of 3% of his reserves in any given fiscal year, whichever is lower.
 Isaac has large currency reserves from Seed Exchanges.
-But he can not devote too much, as he requires a large reserve of non-RoboTorq currencies to conduct international trade without sending RT overseas.
-But this isn't the International Trade Loop Design Doc, and Isaac's not the only AI to ante up.
+But he can not devote too much, as he requires a large reserve of non-RoboTorq currencies to conduct international trade and interact with governments without sending RT overseas or into a bottomless bureaucratic abyss, respectively.
+But this isn't the International Trade Loop or the Government Oversight and Interactions Design Doc, and Isaac's not the only AI to ante up.

 Additionally, Daneel gets a cut of every BRLA for Robotic Fleet Deployment.
 Daneel also portions a default of 3% of his budget for UpgradeProjects.